huynguy-db/arcion-docs/content/docs/source-setup/MySQL.md

     max-connections: 30 #Maximum number of connections replicant can open in MySQL
     ```

-## V. Se tup filter configuration
+## V. Set up filter configuration

 1. From ```$REPLICANT_HOME```, navigate to the filter configuration file
     ```BASH
     vi filter/mysql_filter.yaml
     ```

-2. In accordance to you replication needs, specify the data which is to be replicated.
-Use the format of the example explained below.
+2. According to your requirements, specify the data you want to replicate.
+Use the following format:

     ```yaml
     allow:
-      #In this example, data of object type Table in the catalog tpch will be replicated
       catalog: "tpch"
       types: [TABLE]

-      #From catalog tpch, only the NATION, ORDERS, and PART tables will be replicated.
-      #Note: Unless specified, all tables in the catalog will be replicated
       allow:
         NATION:
-           #Within NATION, only the US and AUS columns will be replicated
            allow: ["US, AUS"]

         ORDERS:
-           #Within ORDERS, only the product and service columns will be replicated as long as they meet the condition o_orderkey < 5000
            allow: ["product", "service"]
            conditions: "o_orderkey < 5000"

-        PART: #All columns in the table PART will be replicated without any predicates
+        PART:
     ```

+      The preceding sample consists of the following elements:

+      - Data of object type `TABLE` in the schema `tpch` goes through replication.
+      - From catalog `tpch`, only the `NATION`, `ORDERS`, and `PART` tables go through replication.
+      - From `NATION` table, only the `US` and `AUS` columns go through replication.
+      - From the `ORDERS` table, only the `product` and `service` columns go through replication as long as those columns meet the condition in `conditions`.

+    {{< hint "info" >}}**Note:** Unless you specify, Replicant replicates all tables in the catalog.{{< /hint >}}

-    The following is a template of the format you must follow:
+    The following illustrates the format you must follow:

     ```YAML
     allow: